Ethics and Applied Philosophy Graduate Conference

 Moderator: Knaviyah Howard

-Alumna Keynote (3:00pm - 4:30pm ET) — Title TBA
+Alumna Keynote (3:00pm - 4:30pm ET) — Engaging the Margins: Exploring the Intersections of Critical Mental Health and Bioethics

 Moderator: Steve Muir